Szhenger/simple-feed/README.md

 #### JavaScript (Frant-End Interactivity):
 * JavaScript is used to make the application interactive and responsive.
 It powers dynamic elements like Bootstrap modals for creating and editing profiles and feeds, improving the user experience without requiring full-page reloads.
-    * JavaScript is essential for handling event-driven actions, such as user form submissions (via fetch API) and updating the UI based on server responses.
+    * JavaScript is essential for handling event-driven actions, such as user form submissions (via fetch API) and updating the User Interface (UI) based on server responses.
     * Single-Page Application (SPA) elements are implemented on the index page for smooth, uninterrupted navigation between feeds and items, making the user experience more fluid.

 #### Bootstrap (Responsive User Interface):